sofiabarragan/website/content/project/bayes_cap/index.md

 Note that these predictors are all measured at the census level.
 To aggregate these estimates at the neighborhood level, we performed two transformations:

 - Compute total sums for every count-based measurement.
-- Compute mean average estimates for remaining non-count predictors.
+- Compute average estimates for remaining non-count, quantitative, predictors.

 Then, we divide by the total population in each neighborhood to define scaled demographic metrics for count-based demographic predictors.
 They are as follows: